 Melissa Marks a Record 30 Billion Address Lookups in 2021

-Rancho Santa Margarita, CA, 2022-Feb-07 — /EPR Network/ — Melissa, a leading provider of global data quality and address management solutions, today marked an unprecedented year of interest, growth, and expansion fueled in large part by the increased business focus on customer experience.
-Melissa’s industry-leading products and services empower improved business communications, more profitable customer relationships, and competitive advantage – always critical to industries around the world and particularly as marketers face pandemic disruption and quickly evolving customer needs.
-The company capped off 2021 by reaching a milestone30 billion North American address lookups throughout the year, the most in its 37-year history.
+Rancho Santa Margarita, CA, 2022-Feb-10 — /EPR Network/ — Melissa, a leading provider of global data quality and address management solutions, today marked an unprecedented year of interest, growth, and expansion fueled in large part by the increased business focus on customer experience.
+Melissa’s industry leading products and services empower improved business communications, more profitable customer relationships, and competitive advantage – always critical to industries around the world and particularly as marketers face pandemic disruption and quickly evolving customer needs.
+The company capped off 2021 by reaching a milestone 30 billion North American address lookups throughout the year, the most in its 37-year history.

 “Although it was another difficult year for many, 2021 brought even more attention to the almighty address,” said Greg Brown, Vice President, Global Marketing, Melissa.
 “As the world continued to adjust to life in a pandemic — shifting workplace options, new relocation opportunities, and ever-changing health and safety mandates — Melissa offered solutions that enabled companies to reach their audiences where they were, and achieved a record number of engagements in the process.”